Inference of a time delay in stochastic systems

 We note that while not strictly necessary, to improve inference accuracy, we here applied confining attractive harmonic instantaneous potential for a time interval longer than the delay time before applying the perturbing force to ensure a consistent initial history.

-Although a detailed study of the accuracy of the prediction and limitations of networks trained in general forces is desirable, it is beyond the scope of this study.
-Still, this proof-of-concept shows that in principle the neural network can be trained on several time-delayed feedback and instantaneous forces without sacrificing inference accuracy.
+This proof-of-concept shows that in principle the neural network can be trained on several time-delayed feedback and instantaneous forces without sacrificing inference accuracy.
+Finally, in principle this method can also be used on systems with colored noise as demonstrated in Appendix~\ref{sec:colored_noise}, Fig.~\ref{fig:NN_colored_noise_inference}.